1234554321-00/Submission6438-Rebuttal-Reviewer-t5i9/README.md

 - Random logits: e.g., [-0.3, 0.1, 0.2] for {4-bit, 8-bit, 16-bit}
 - Softmax output: [0.28, 0.35, 0.37] (slightly biased toward 16-bit)

-This random initialization creates the **slight initial preference for 4-bit (40%) > 16-bit (30%) > 8-bit (30%)** visible in Figure 4(a) at epoch 0.
+This random initialization creates the slight initial preference for 4-bit (40%) > 16-bit (30%) > 8-bit (30%) visible in Figure 4(a) at epoch 0.

-**During training**, the MLP learns to predict appropriate bit allocations based on features, and by epoch 20, the learned distribution emerges (8-bit becomes dominant).
+During training, the MLP learns to predict appropriate bit allocations based on features, and by epoch 20, the learned distribution emerges (8-bit becomes dominant).

-**Revised caption:**
+Revised caption:
-> "**Figure 4(a): Evolution of bit allocation probabilities during training.** The plot shows the proportion of attention weights assigned to each precision level across 100 training epochs on the IMDB dataset.
+> "Figure 4(a): Evolution of bit allocation probabilities during training.
+The plot shows the proportion of attention weights assigned to each precision level across 100 training epochs on the IMDB dataset.
 At epoch 0, random MLP_alloc initialization creates a slight bias (40% 4-bit, 30% each for 8/16-bit).
 As training progresses, the model learns to concentrate most parameters at 8-bit (65% at epoch 100), while allocating 20% to 16-bit for high-importance weights and 15% to 4-bit for low-importance weights.
 This demonstrates the adaptive allocation learning process."

 ---

-## **6. Training Setup**
+## 6. Training Setup

-### **6.1 Full-Batch vs. Mini-Batch**
+### 6.1 Full-Batch vs. Mini-Batch

-**Clarification:** We use **full-batch training** following standard HGNN practices (Feng et al., 2019; Chien et al., 2022).
+Clarification: We use full-batch training following standard HGNN practices (Feng et al., 2019; Chien et al., 2022).

-**Rationale:**
+Rationale:

-1. **Dataset sizes are manageable:** All datasets fit in GPU memory
+1. Dataset sizes are manageable: All datasets fit in GPU memory
    - Smallest: IMDB (n=4,278, |E|=2,081)
    - Largest: Yelp (n=50,758, |E|=679,302)
    - GPU: NVIDIA V100 32GB

-2. **Spectral decomposition benefits from full-batch:** Computing eigenvectors Φ requires access to the complete Laplacian L_H
+2. Spectral decomposition benefits from full-batch: Computing eigenvectors Φ requires access to the complete Laplacian L_H

-3. **MI estimation stability:** Contrastive learning benefits from diverse negative samples across the entire graph
+3. MI estimation stability: Contrastive learning benefits from diverse negative samples across the entire graph

-**Comparison to HyperSAGE mini-batch approach:**
+Comparison to HyperSAGE mini-batch approach:

 | Aspect | Full-Batch (QAdapt) | Mini-Batch (HyperSAGE) |
 |--------|---------------------|------------------------|